 But there’s still one major travel problem I consistently deal with time and time again … the dangers of synthetic scents.
 Have you ever stepped into a ride-share vehicle or taxi and just been absolutely floored by fragrance chemicals?
 Dizziness, headache, fatigue, asthma, nausea … it’s not just in your head — people experience very real (and often varied) symptoms after fragrance exposure.
 That’s because different scents contain chemical cocktails that can damage virtually every system of the body, including the immune system.

-After talking to colleagues and patients and other friends and family members, it became clear I wasn’t the only one up in arms about the chemical assault taking place in these vehicles.
+After talking to colleagues and other friends and family members, it became clear I wasn’t the only one up in arms about the chemical assault taking place in these vehicles.
 There’s actually a Change.org petition circulating, urging Uber to ban all air fresheners and fragrances from vehicles.
 (Here’s another one from an allergy sufferer.)